 As a Leo, I have always been drawn to the beauty and majesty of the lion—the way a lion commands the space with an undeniable presence.
 To me, the lioness represents not just strength and courage, but also a deep sense of self-assurance.
 She owns her space unapologetically, fully aware of who she is, understanding that each scar tells a story of resilience and survival.
 In therapy and counselling, this powerful symbolism speaks to the heart of our journey together —learning to embrace your true self, embracing your potential, acknowledging both your strengths and your vulnerabilities, empowered to move forward with clarity and confidence towards self-acceptance, self-compassion and emotional healing.
 Just as the lioness stands tall, confident in her place in the world, you too are invited to step into your own power, knowing that your unique path and past are what make you beautifully whole.

-Leona Therapy offers person-centred, trauma-informed counselling in a safe and supportive space where you can feel heard, understood, and accepted.
+Hi, I'm Kate.
+I offer person-centred, trauma-aware counselling with a survivor focus in a safe and supportive space where you can feel heard, understood, and accepted.
 Based in Harrogate, North Yorkshire, I work in-person and also offer online counselling for those who prefer the flexibility of meeting from home.

 Whether you’re working through trauma, adjusting to life transitions, or simply need a safe, non-judgemental space to reflect, I’m here to offer acceptance, honesty, insight and understanding, and steady support as you move forward.